njensen0604/ektajpu/README.md

 Install it from the [Chrome Web Store](https://chrome.google.com/webstore/detail/ektajpu-esperanto-text-co/imcphpmkkohhbaipkceicfheidilofbo)

+Install it from the [Firefox Mozilla Add-on Store](https://addons.mozilla.org/addon/ektajpu-esperanto-converter/)

 ### Feature Requests ###

 If there are any features you would like to see in this extension (or another), please contact me.